cristicmf/dao/examples/README.md

 1. Start an ethereum node.

+2. `cd` into project root and build the example contracts: `gulp build:examples`.
+Note this will fail if solc is not on path.

-2. Run `deploy-one`, to deploy doug, permissions contract, simple database contract, and the first of the simple actions contracts.
+2. `cd` into `examples/script/simple/update` Run `deploy-one`, to deploy doug, permissions contract, simple database contract, and the first of the simple actions contracts.

 3. Run `simple-test` to try writing a value to the database via the actions contract.
 It should succeed.